 In 2021, the Group acquired new land with a total area of approximately 59.3 ha, of which 34.3 ha in Poland, 10 ha in Austria, and 15 ha in Germany.

-The Group companies has also signed a number of reservation agreements to purchase new land for planned logistics parks in Poland, Germany and Austria.
+Group companies have also signed a number of reservation agreements to purchase new land for planned logistics parks in Poland, Germany and Austria.